MithunCyDev/Screeny/README.md

-# Screeny: Python Screen Recorder App
+# Screeny: Python Windows Screen Recorder App

 **Screeny** is a lightweight and user-friendly screen recording application built with Python.
 Record your screen seamlessly and save the output for presentations, tutorials, or any purpose.